Windsor Castle (1804 packet): Jeune Richard

 Captain Sutton sailed from Falmouth on 15 June 1809.
-Windsor Castle arrived at Halifax on 13 July and left o 16 July.
+Windsor Castle arrived at Halifax on 13 July and left on 16 July.
 She arrived at New York on 26 July and left on 18 September.
 She arrived at Halifax on 27 September and left on 30 September.
 She arrived back at Falmouth on 29 October.

 On 6 November Windsor Castle sailed from Falmouth, bound for Jamaica.
 She arrived there on 14 December and sailed that day for Barbados.